oyoclass/python3-doc/doc/modules/sqlite.md

         Note
     </p>
     <p>
-        When you try to open a database that doesn't exist, it will automatically be created and put into your filelist.
+        When you try to open a database that doesn't exist, it will automatically be created and put into your file list.
 Since we used <code>'example.db'</code> in our code above, you can see it added in your project's file list to the left:
     </p>
     <p>
         <img src="../../assets/img/sqlite-filelist.png" width="300px"/>